neijrr/nextcloud_passwords_handbook_ru/Administrators/Legacy-Migration.md

 ### Starting from scratch
 If you have used passwords legacy but do not want to migrate your old data you can just disable the migration tool by setting the `installed version` to `2018.0`.
+Make sure you also delete the legacy app tables from your database.
 ```sql
 UPDATE `*PREFIX*appconfig` SET `configvalue` = '2018.11' WHERE `*PREFIX*appconfig`.`appid` = 'passwords' AND `*PREFIX*appconfig`.`configkey` = 'installed_version';
 ```